Multiple contributors help Rangers top Tigers 6-2

-ARLINGTON, Texas -- The Texas Rangers used a balanced offense, getting RBIs from six hitters in a 6-2 victory over the Detroit Tigers 6-2 on Monday night.
+ARLINGTON, Texas -- The Texas Rangers used every device in their offensive tool box to manufacture runs in a victory on Monday night.

+The balanced attack featured RBIs from six hitters in Texas' 6-2 victory over the Detroit Tigers.

-Delino DeShields' safety squeeze brought in Rougned Odor with the go-ahead run in the second inning.
+Texas employed timely hits, aggressive baserunning and sacrifice bunts, and it scored the go-ahead run on a ball that traveled 3 feet -- Delino DeShields' safety squeeze that brought in Rougned Odor in the second inning.

 Nomar Mazara, Adrian Beltre, Drew Robinson and Robinson Chrinos also drove in runs, as did Joey Gallo, who belted his 33rd home run, a solo shot in the third inning.
 The homer was Gallo's 12th since the All-Star break, tops in the American League.

-Odor led Texas' 11-hit attack by going 3-for-4 with two stolen bases and three runs.
+Odor led Texas' 11-hit attack by going 3-for-4 -- including a bunt hit to start the second -- with two stolen bases and three runs.
 Mazara also had three hits.

+"I felt like tonight offensively might have been our best approach all year long with everything that we did," Texas manager Jeff Banister said.
+"We ran the bases well, got a bunt base hit, some sacrifice bunts ... just all around probably the best approach in a game that we've had collectively throughout the game."

 Texas left-hander Martin Perez (7-10) posted his second straight victory.
 The left-hander gave up two runs -- both on Justin Upton's homer in the first inning -- six hits and a walk.
 He struck out two.